 USDA has made changes to the Farm Storage Facility Loan (FSFL) Program to help small and mid-sized fruit and vegetable producers access the program for cold storage and related equipment like wash and pack stations.
 Diversified and smaller fruit and vegetable producers, including CSAs, are now eligible for a waiver from the requirement that they carry crop insurance or NAP coverage when they apply for a FSFL loan.
 FSFL can also be used to finance hay barns and grain bins.

 Funding for producers under the popular microloan program.
 USDA launched the Microloan Program to allow beginning, small and mid-sized farmers to access up to $35,000 in loans using a simplified application process.
-Since their debut in 2013, USDA has issued more than 4,900 microloans totaling $97 million.
+In November 2014, the loan limit expands to $50,000.
+Since their debut in 2013, USDA has issued more than 8,400 microloans, with seventy percent of these loans going to beginning farmers.

 Cost share support is also available for farmers pursuing organic certification.
 Organic farming can integrate cultural, biological, and mechanical practices that foster cycling of resources, promote ecological balance, and conserve biodiversity.
 Not all small and mid-sized farmers are organic.
 However, USDA is ready to support those who are interested in the certification process.